 “From August 2021, Tobii gaming cameras will no longer be compatible with AAC software including their own titles and Grid 3.

-This is because Tobii Dynavox want to ensure that their eye tracking solutions used with AAC software can be supported effectively.
+This is because Tobii Dynavox wants to ensure that their eye-tracking solutions used with AAC software can be supported effectively.

 This means that any new gaming cameras, such as the recently released Tobii Eye Tracker 5, will not be supported in AAC software – including Grid 3.”

 Hmm, considering the gaming variety is 10% of the cost of the AAC version (at the lower end) and it works perfectly well, I have tested it.

 I suspect they saw a sudden drop in revenue in the Dynavox division as people who need it most in the AAC market realised it works perfectly well.